pagkly/Zed/Investopedia3/Kicker Pattern.md

 While the kicker pattern is one of the strongest bull or bear sentiment indicators, the pattern is rare.
 Most professional traders do not rapidly overreact in one direction or another.
 However, if and when the kicker pattern presents itself, money managers are quick to take notice.

-The kicker pattern is one of the most powerful signals available to [technical analysts](https://www.investopedia.com/terms/t/technicalanalysis.asp).
+The kicker pattern is one of the most powerful signals available to [[technical analysts]](https://www.investopedia.com/terms/t/technicalanalysis.asp).
 Its relevance is magnified when it occurs in overbought or oversold markets.
 The two candles behind the pattern take on visible significance.
 The first candle opens and moves in the direction of a current trend and the second candle opens at the same open of the previous day (a gap open) and then heads in the opposite direction of the prior day’s candle.

 The bodies of the candles are opposite colors on many trading platforms, creating a colorful display of the dramatic change in investor sentiment.
 Because the kicker pattern occurs only after a significant change in the investor attitude; the indicator is often studied with other measures of market psychology or behavioral finance.